ArchipelagoMW/Archipelago/docs/world api.md

 #### Documenting Items

 Worlds can optionally provide an `item_descriptions` map which contains human-friendly descriptions of items and item groups.
-These descriptions will show up in item-selection options on the Weighted Options page.
-Extra indentation and single newlines will be collapsed into spaces.
+These descriptions will show up in item-selection options on the options pages.

 ```python
 # items.py